 Mental Health has become the hottest topic in the industry with the number of sufferers increasing year-on-year at an alarming rate.
 Over 450 construction workers committed suicide in 2016 and statistics now show that each day, two construction workers take their own life.
-That is an increase of circa 165% in just two years.

 Whilst the stigma of mental health within the industry slowly disappears, there remains much work to be done with regard to informing and educating people, as well as signposting help and resources.